razerofficial/CChromaEditor/README.md

 <a name="PluginCreateAnimationInMemory"></a>
 **PluginCreateAnimationInMemory**

 Creates a `Chroma` animation in memory without creating a file.
 The `deviceType` parameter uses `EChromaSDKDeviceTypeEnum` as an integer.
 The `device` parameter uses `EChromaSDKDevice1DEnum` or `EChromaSDKDevice2DEnum` as an integer, respective to the `deviceType`.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface